Salah1796/RailsChat/README.md

-Instabug Challenge
+# Instabug Coding Challenge

-Rquirement
+## Rquirement
-docker and docker-compose
+`docker` and `docker-compose`

-Environment
+## Environment
-Ruby 2.3.5
+- Ruby
-Rails 5.0.7
+- Rails
-Mysql 5.7.19
+- Mysql
-Elasticsearch 5.5.2
+- Elasticsearch
-sidekiq 3.6.12 with sidekiq-scheduler plugin
+- sidekiq with sidekiq-scheduler
-Redis
+- Redis

+## Setup
+- run `docker-compose up` and you're good to go
+- API can be accessed from `localhost` on port `300`
+- Elasticsearch can be accessed from `localhost` on port `9200`

+## Testing the API
+### Postman Collection
+use this [collection](https://github.com/Salah1796/RailsChat/blob/main/Rails%20Chte.postman_collection.json) to test the API endpoints using Postman